FortinetCloudCSE/fortiweb-security-foundations-201/content/06chapter/02Task2.md

 {{< /notice >}}

-once the tool finishes running you will see a message like the one shown below
+Once the tool finishes running, you will see a completion message.

-3. When the model gets to the running Stage we will be ready to proceed to launching some attacks.
+3. When the model reaches the Running stage, you are ready to proceed with launching attacks.

 ![finished running](ML-4.png)

 ### Step 4: Launch Attacks

-To test the model that was built above, we will run another tool that will launch various **SQL injection**, **command injection**, and **XSS attacks**, along with legitimate requests.
+To test the model, we will run another tool that launches **SQL Injection, Command Injection**, and **XSS attacks** along with legitimate requests..

 1. Open a terminal window from your Kali desktop.